chutified/commodity-prices/README.md

 # Commodity Prices
 The Commodity-Prices is a microservice, which is using <a href="https://grpc.io/" target="_blank">gRPC technology</a>.
-It supports both unary and bidirectional calls, which aloows data updates every 15 seconds.
+It supports both unary and bidirectional calls, which allows data updates every 15 seconds.
 It provides the current market prices for supported commodities.
 When an error occurs, it can handle it in a non-fatal way with the error messages.

 The whole service is containerized using a Docker engine and everything can be easily run and deployed with the pre-prepared make commnads in the Makefile.

 The Commodity-Prices obtains all necessary data for the proper function of the service from the <a href="https://markets.businessinsider.com/commodities" target="_blank">Business Insider</a> website.
 The algorithem does not infringe any copyrights nor the websites robots exclusion protocol.

 ## Installation